RyanW84/Test/README.md

 # Test
-# This is a testing area for me to learn C#
+# This is a testing area for me to learn C#.